Quatermass and the Pit: Cast

 For the third time in as many serials the title role was played by a different actor, this time by André Morell; the part had initially been offered to Alec Clunes, but he declined.
 Morell had a reputation for playing authority figures, such as Colonel Green in The Bridge on the River Kwai (1957), and had previously worked with Kneale and Cartier when he appeared as O'Brien in their BBC television adaptation of Nineteen Eighty-Four (1954).
 He had been the first actor offered the part of Quatermass, for the original serial The Quatermass Experiment in 1953; he turned the part down.
 Morell's portrayal of Quatermass has been described as the definitive interpretation of the character.

 Colonel Breen was played by Anthony Bushell, who was known for various similar military roles – including another bomb disposal officer in The Small Back Room (1949) – and preferred to be addressed as "Major Bushell", the rank he held during the Second World War.
 Roney was played by Canadian actor Cec Linder, John Stratton played Captain Potter, and Christine Finn played the other main character, Barbara Judd.
-Finn went on to provide the voices for various characters in the popular 1960s children's television series Thunderbirds.
+Finn went on to provide the voices for Tin-Tin Kyrano and Grandma Tracy in the 1960s science fiction television series Thunderbirds.

 For the first time, Kneale used a character from a previous serial other than Quatermass himself, the journalist James Fullalove from The Quatermass Experiment.
 The production team had hoped that Paul Whitsun-Jones would be able to reprise the part; he was unavailable and Brian Worth was cast instead.
 Michael Ripper appeared as an army sergeant; he had been in Hammer Film Productions' adaptation of the second Quatermass serial, Quatermass 2, the previous year.